cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 A Validator is jailed if they miss 90% of the blocks in any interval of 19200 blocks.

-A good Cudos validator needs to aim for 99.99% uptime and <0.01% missed blocks.
+A good CUDOS validator needs to aim for 99.99% uptime and <0.01% missed blocks.

 :::tip Reliability